Skip to content

 • Installers only need to copy one file; the hard link is a one-liner.

-• The CLI can fall back to "be the daemon for one command" — in-process mode, reached via an explicit --run-path or KUKEON_NO_DAEMON=true — without duplicating any logic.
+• The CLI can fall back to "be the daemon for one command" — in-process mode, reached via an explicit --run-path or KUKEON_NO_DAEMON=true on the promotable callers — without duplicating any logic.
+(After #566/#588 the true workload verbs route through the daemon-only client and no longer promote; see below.)

 The daemon process